GyroZepelix/vector-based-memory-system/README.md

 ## Installation

 1. Clone the repository.
-2. Change into the project directory `cd vector-database`.
+2. Change into the project directory `cd vector-based-memory-system`.
 3. Install dependencies with `pip -r requirements.txt`.

 ## Usage